Business and Financial Occupations

-Employment of business and financial operations occupations is projected to grow 7 percent over the next ten years, faster than the average for all occupations, adding about 591,800 new jobs.
+Employment of business and financial operations occupations is projected to grow 8 percent over the next ten years, about as fast as the average for all occupations, adding about 750,800 new jobs.
 Globalization, a growing economy, and a complex tax and regulatory environment are expected to continue to lead to strong demand for accountants and auditors.
 In addition, increasing usage of data and market research in order to understand customers and product demand, and to evaluate marketing strategies, will lead to growing demand for market research analysts.

-Compensation, benefits, and job analysis specialists conduct an organization’s compensation and benefits programs.
+Compensation, benefits, and job analysis specialists oversee wage and nonwage programs that an organization provides to its employees in return for their work.
 They also evaluate position descriptions to determine details such as classification and salary.

 Compensation and benefits managers plan, develop, and oversee programs to compensate employees.

-Financial examiners ensure compliance with laws governing financial institutions and transactions.
+Financial examiners ensure compliance with laws that govern institutions handling monetary transactions.
 They review balance sheets, evaluate the risk level of loans, and assess bank management.

 Fundraisers organize events and campaigns to raise money and other kinds of donations for an organization.
 They also may design promotional materials and increase awareness of an organization's work, goals, and financial needs.